-Bachelor of Science in Business Administration (BSBA) graduates are equipped with a knowledge of business theories, policies, and procedures that prepares them to assume a responsible position within the world of business.
-BSBA graduates are prepared to pursue a variety of business administration jobs in corporate settings, retail, and consumer products businesses, or manufacturing firms.
-As a student in our business administration degree program, you will gain knowledge in the basic business disciplines of accounting, economics, management, finance, marketing and business law and develop essential communication skills.
+Bachelor of Science in Business Administration graduates are equipped with a knowledge of business theories, policies, and procedures that prepares them to assume a responsible position within the world of business.
+Graduates are prepared to pursue a variety of business administration jobs in corporate settings, retail, and consumer products businesses, or manufacturing firms.
+Students in our business administration degree programs gain knowledge in the basic business disciplines of accounting, economics, management, finance, marketing and business law and develop essential communication skills.
 In addition to these fundamental business and management concepts, graduates also acquire skills in decision-making, problem solving, and leadership from a Christian worldview perspective.